Altinn/altinn-studio/README.md

 cd app-frontend-react
 ```

+The development server can be started by following these steps:

+- Navigate to `./src/altinn-app-frontend`
+- `yarn --immutable` (only needed when `package.json` has changed)
+- `yarn start` (to start the development server)

 ### Developing app-frontend

 You need an Altinn app to effectively make changes to the app-frontend codebase.

+Localtest now includes a way to avoid editing your app to use different frontends [see docs](https://docs.altinn.studio/app/testing/local/debug/#using-other-frontend-versions)

-To serve the development version of app-frontend code, you need to make some changes to `views/Home/Index.cshtml` in the app repo you are using:
+If you want to test in `tt02` or other places, you need to make some changes to `views/Home/Index.cshtml` in the app repo you are using:

-Change

 ```html
 <link